Who is Coach House Books?

 Editorial director Alana Wilcox is responsible for acquisitions and editing, as well as overseeing day-to-day operations.
 She is the author of A Grammar of Endings (The Mercury Press, 2000).

-Managing editor Crystal Sikma worked at a small press (Bellevue Literary Press) and a big literary agency (Writers House) in New York before landing at the perfectly sized coach house.
+Managing editor Crystal Sikma is responsible for turning manuscripts into the books you can hold in your hands, read on a screen, or listen to on audio.
+Her job involves editorial, production, design, rights, permissions, and grants.
+She previously worked at a small press (Bellevue Literary Press) and a big literary agency (Writers House) in New York before landing at the perfectly sized Coach House.

 Digital and Distribution Manager Nick Hilton makes sure our books get to where they need to go and that the internet knows everything about them.
 He is an accessibility champion and advocate for equitable access to digital content.
 He also serves on the Board of Directors for eBOUND Canada.